Paronychia (Nail Infection)

 - Paronychia is usually caused by bacteria (Staphylococcus aureus).

 - A chronic form of paronychia is often due to fungal infection.

 An infection that develops along the edge of the fingernail or toenail is called a paronychia (pear-ah-NIK-ee-ah).
 It is the most common hand infection and, if left untreated, can progress to a more severe infection of the entire finger or toe.
 Paronychia is distinguished from other infections such as onychomycosis and herpetic whitlow by its location and appearance.

 What Causes a Paronychia?

 Paronychias are most often caused by common skin bacteria (most commonly staphylococci bacteria) entering the skin around the nail that has been damaged by trauma, such as nail biting, finger sucking, dishwashing, or chemical irritants.
-Fungal infection also can be a cause of paronychia formation and should be considered especially in people with recurrent infection.
-Paronychia should not be confused with herpetic whitlow, which can form tiny pustules on the finger and is caused by a virus but is not typically located at the nail edge.
-Herpetic whitlow is not treated with an incision and drainage and therefore needs to be distinguished from a paronychia.
+Fungal infection also can be a cause of chronic paronychia and is considered particularly in people with recurrent infection.
+Paronychia can be confused with herpetic whitlow, which can form tiny pustules on the finger and is caused by a virus, but is not typically located at the nail edge.
+Herpetic whitlow is not treated with an incision and drainage as can be a paronychia.

 Patient Comments & Reviews

 The eMedicineHealth doctors ask about Paronychia (Nail Infection):